How much is downtime costing your business?

-If you want to know what IT downtime is costing your business then use our simple IT downtime calculator.
+If you want to know how much IT downtime is costing your business then use our simple IT downtime calculator.
 It will do one of two things: a) make you realise that you should be reducing IT downtime or b) give you a comfortable feeling that IT downtime isn’t costing your business much and you can relax.

 If you fall into category a) then read on.